ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    This variable is only used with the Slurm job scheduler (i.e., if ``SCHED`` is set to "slurm").
 Tasks that get or create links to external model files are submitted to the clusters specified in this variable.
 These links are needed to generate initial conditions (ICs) and lateral boundary conditions (LBCs) for the experiment.
 If this variable is not set or is set to an empty string, it will be (re)set to a machine-dependent value.

 ``QUEUE_HPSS``: (Default: "")
    Tasks that get or create links to external model files are submitted to this queue, or QOS (QOS is Slurm's term for queue; it stands for "Quality of Service").
 If this value is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
-Valid values include: "" "batch" "dev_transfer" "normal" "regular" "workq"
+Valid values: "" "batch" "dev_transfer" "normal" "regular" "workq"

 ``PARTITION_FCST``: (Default: "")
    This variable is only used with the Slurm job scheduler (i.e., if ``SCHED`` is set to "slurm").
 The task that runs forecasts is submitted to this partition.
 If this variable is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
-Valid values include: "" "hera" "normal" "orion" "sjet,vjet,kjet,xjet" "workq"
+Valid values: "" "hera" "normal" "orion" "sjet,vjet,kjet,xjet" "workq"

 ``CLUSTERS_FCST``: (Default: "")
    This variable is only used with the Slurm job scheduler (i.e., if ``SCHED`` is set to "slurm").
 The task that runs forecasts is submitted to this cluster.
 If this variable is not set or is set to an empty string, it will be (re)set to a machine-dependent value.

 ``QUEUE_FCST``: (Default: "")
    The task that runs a forecast is submitted to this queue, or QOS (QOS is Slurm's term for queue; it stands for "Quality of Service").
-If this is not set or set to an empty string, it will be (re)set to a machine-dependent value.
-Valid values include: "" "batch" "dev" "normal" "regular" "workq"
+If this variable is not set or set to an empty string, it will be (re)set to a machine-dependent value.
+Valid values: "" "batch" "dev" "normal" "regular" "workq"

 Parameters for Running Without a Workflow Manager
 =================================================
 These settings control run commands for platforms without a workflow manager.
 Values will be ignored unless ``WORKFLOW_MANAGER="none"``.

 ``RUN_CMD_UTILS``: (Default: "mpirun -np 1")
    The run command for pre-processing utilities (shave, orog, sfc_climo_gen, etc.).
-This can be left blank for smaller domains, in which case the executables will run without MPI.
+This can be left blank for smaller domains, in which case the executables will run without :term:`MPI`.

 ``RUN_CMD_FCST``: (Default: "mpirun -np \${PE_MEMBER01}")
    The run command for the model forecast step.
-This will be appended to the end of the variable definitions file ("var_defns.sh").
+This will be appended to the end of the variable definitions file (``var_defns.sh``).

 ``RUN_CMD_POST``: (Default: "mpirun -np 1")
    The run command for post-processing (:term:`UPP`).
-Can be left blank for smaller domains, in which case UPP will run without MPI.
+Can be left blank for smaller domains, in which case UPP will run without :term:`MPI`.

 Cron-Associated Parameters
 ==========================